openstack/swift/doc/source/deployment_guide.rst

                                                worker
 node_timeout                  10               Request timeout to external
                                                services
+recoverable_node_timeout      node_timeout     Request timeout to external
+                                               services for requests that, on
+                                               failure, can be recovered
-client_timeout                60               Timeout to read one chunk
-                                               from a client
-conn_timeout                  0.5              Connection timeout to
+                                               from.
+For example, object GET. client_timeout                60               Timeout to read one chunk from a client conn_timeout                  0.5              Connection timeout to